matteosacchetto/node-zip-cli/README.md

 This options specifies how to provided input directories.
 The possible values are `none`, `last` and `full`.
 These options will do the following:

-- `full`: preserve the full path of the provided file/direcotry.
+- `full`: preserve the full path of the provided file/directory.
 If you provide the path `/a/b/c/`, files will be stored in the archive with the base directory `a/b/c/`.
-- `last`: preserve only the last directory of the provided file/direcotry.
+- `last`: preserve only the last directory of the provided file/directory.
 If you provide the path `/a/b/c/`, files will be stored in the archive with the base directory `c/`.
-- `none`: do not preserver the base directory of the provided file/directory.
+- `none`: do not preserve the base directory of the provided file/directory.
 If you provide the path `/a/b/c/`, files will be stored in the archive with the base directory `.`.

 The default values is `full`.